 These planets are called gas giants.
 They are made of a small solid core surrounded by hydrogen and helium.

-Trivia Questions: What is the only metal to exists in a liquid state?
+Trivia Questions: What is the only metal to exist in a liquid state?

-Mercury is the only metal to exist in liquid state at room temperature.
+Mercury is the only metal to exist in a liquid state at room temperature.

 Trivia Questions: What is the most abundant gas in our atmosphere?